saksaikot/css-demystified/readme.md

 challenge Magic v4
 created new updated challenge, had problem when tried to set custom variable (--bg), I used same custom name for corner bg, then I renamed the corner custom variable name.
 My corner with is little bit different than the finished one.

+## 0078.More easy wins

+apply flow-content and flow-content--large on testimonials as well as to cta to give it bigger spacing.I missed the cta part.